Serving & connecting

 Venue: Institute of Psychiatry, Psychology & Neuroscience, 16 De Crespigny Park, SE5 8AF

-Kai invites you to see her #MagicCarpet, the tapestry weaving science and art together to celebrate mind wandering, magic carpets, mapping, small talk and productive antagonisms.
+Visitors were invited to see the #MagicCarpet, a tapestry weaving science and art together to celebrate mind wandering, magic carpets, mapping, small talk and productive antagonisms.

 Date and time: Tuesday 24 April 2018, 18:30 – 21:00